 I don’t know what it cost these fishermen for their guide and raft, but it all adds up to an expensive trout dinner.

 This guide will give this sportsman a better than average chance to catch something worth catching.

 When you come this far to catch fish you want good pictures to show your buddies back home.

 I was told by a brother, Neal, and, by Pat, that the Great Sand Dunes are worth a look so I take a quick side trip to test their recommendation.

 The dunes get bigger as I drive a narrow two lane road from the big highway deeper into the National Monument.There appears no reason for the dunes to be here amid more natural junipers, high desert grass, cactus.
 It is, as if, a celestial construction crew got wrong work orders and dumped truckload after truckload of sand until some angel woke up from a good night’s sleep and immediately cancelled the project.
 In New Mexico, we have our White Sands National Monument, but none of those dunes are as tall as these.
 Here, the sand hills seem out of place, but, nature can’t be accused of making mistakes.

 At the National Monument visitor center, there are photos, posters, and displays to educate those who want to be educated on sand.
 Visitors can climb the dunes by following a path out to them from the visitor center.
 You take off your shoes before you reach the dunes, at the end of the path, and wade across a little stream.
 Visitors, hiking up the dunes, look like ants trying to touch the lazy white drifting clouds and, for a quarter, you can watch the ants through telescopes anchored into an outside patio stone wall.

 Not having time to stay long, I get back on the road to Creede, Colorado and Hermit’s Lake.

-I’m guessing, even if I don’t see the dunes again, this would be one of the first places a tour of cats, from Japan ,would stop and spend an entire day romping in the kitty litter.
+I’m guessing, even if I don’t see these dunes again, this would be one of the first places a tour of cats, from Japan ,would stop and spend an entire day romping in the kitty litter.